TREES TO TREASURES: Materials

 weaving is where the creative artistry begins and the true beauty of the basket unfolds.

-are alive today, are continuing the living tradition of basketry, using traditional methods, supplies and equipment, and the
+that are alive today, are continuing the living tradition of basketry, using traditional methods, supplies and equipment,

 Many weavers are creating unique designs never seen before with artistic flair.
 Some weavers continue to create designs